PHILIPPE BOLTON, RECORDER MAKER

 There is more information on the air jet in a text by A. Hirschberg (in Dutch) with a diagram & videos.

-Click here for a close up view of the chamfers and the windway exit
+Click here for a closer view of the recorder's windway

 THE RECORDER'S AIR COLUMN

-An antinode (A), which is a zone with maximum movement and minimum pressure, forms at each end and a node (N), a high pressure zone with no movement, forms in the middle.
+A velocity antinode (A), a zone with maximum movement and minimum pressure (light blue in the following pictures), forms at each end and a velocity node (N), a high pressure zone with no movement (brown in the pictures), forms in the middle.
+This system also has other vibrating modes in which it divides itself into two, three, four parts or more, as explained lower down.

 the recorder's low f.